ConsenSys/doc.pantheon/docs/HowTo/Get-Started/Run-Docker-Image.md

-description: Run Besu using the official docker image
+description: Run Hyperledger Besu using the official docker image
 <!--- END of page meta data -->

-# Running Besu from Docker Image
+# Running Hyperledger Besu from Docker Image

 A Docker image is provided to run a Besu node in a Docker container.